-Best will next attempt to brute-force hack the cyberbrain of any synthmorphs in the party by rolling his Infosec
+Best will next attempt to brute-force hack the cyberbrain of any synthmorphs in the party by rolling his Infosec the party.

-Meanwhile, Bves will try to remove any Kongyùn natives from the party.
 If they are in public spaces or get separated from the PCs, two of Bves's people will pull the NPCs aside and convince them to disappear for a while.
 If the characters keep the NPCs within sight, Bves won't get an opportunity to confront them.
 Instead, he will send warnings over the mesh that they need to leave the characters.